Oi! Nimrod! Where have you been?!

 We can now run this image locally to take a look at what everything looks like:

-WARN Deprecated config detected: "external_link" with a Boolean value is deprecated.
+master@prometheus ~/hexo_build> docker run --rm -p 4000:4000 website-iteration-1 INFO Validating config WARN Deprecated config detected: "external_link" with a Boolean value is deprecated.
 See https://hexo.io/docs/configuration for more details.
+INFO Start processing INFO Hexo is running at http://localhost:4000/.
+Press Ctrl+C to stop.

-And if we open up a web browser and point it at localhost:4000, sure enough we can see a copy of this blog as it exists at this point!
+, sure enough we can see a copy of this blog as it exists at this point!

 If we wanted to, we could stop right here, export this image to a registry of our choosing, and spin it up on any server/VPS/whatever running Docker.
-We could put something like Traefik in front of it for SSL termination and use docker compose to orchestrate both containers, and all would be well.
+We could put something like Traefik in front of it for SSL termination and use docker compose

 However, this isn’t good enough for me.

-1. Take a look at the size of the generated website-iteration-1 container.
+container.
 223MB? for a simple web server serving flat files?
 That’s entirely too large.
 Just 4 versions of the image could potentially take up almost a gigabyte of space!
-Most of these files are things that we don’t actually need to serve static content - node build artifacts, etc. And remember, more stuff in the container means more complexity and more potential vulnerabities.
+Most of these files are things that we don’t actually need to serve static content - node build artifacts, etc. And remember, more stuff in the container means more complexity and more potential vulnerabities. - Also, we can inspect the contents of the files inside of the container by running it interactively with

-_config.yml db.json node_modules package-lock.json package.json public scaffolds source themes
+as the command/endpoint:master@prometheus ~/hexo_build> docker run --rm -it website-initial /bin/sh /hexo # ls _config.yml db.json node_modules package-lock.json package.json public scaffolds source themes

 You can see all of our source files, drafts, and other non-public items inside of the conatiner image.
 If we happen to push this image to a public registry like Dockerhub it would mean that anyone who pulls this image has access to potentially work-in-progress items!
 This is definitely not best practice.